cketcham/ohmageProbeExample/README.md

 ohmageProbeExample
 ==================

-Example application which sends probe data to ohmage
+Example application which sends probe data to ohmage.
+Take a look at [Example Observer XML](https://github.com/cketcham/ohmageProbeExample/wiki/Example-Observer-XML) for an example of what your observer should look like on the server.